Movatterモバイル変換

 A Python library for R datasets.

-The package rdata offers a lightweight way to import R datasets/objects storedin the ".rda" and ".rds" formats into Python.Its main advantages are:
+The package rdata offers a lightweight way in Python to import and export R datasets/objects storedin the ".rda" and ".rds" formats.Its main advantages are:

 • It is a pure Python implementation, with no dependencies on the R language orrelated libraries.Thus, it can be used anywhere where Python is supported, including the webusingPyodide.

-• It attempt to support all R objects that can be meaningfully translated.As opposed to other solutions, you are no limited to import dataframes ordata with a particular structure.
+• It attempts to support all objects that can be meaningfully translated between R and Python.As opposed to other solutions, you are no limited to import dataframes ordata with a particular structure.

-• It allows users to easily customize the conversion of R classes to Pythonones.Does your data use custom R classes?Worry no longer, as it is possible to define custom conversions to the Pythonclasses of your choosing.
+• It allows users to easily customize the conversion of R classes to Pythonones and vice versa.Does your data use custom R classes?Worry no longer, as it is possible to define custom conversions to the Pythonclasses of your choosing.

 • It has a permissive license (MIT).
 As opposed to other packages that dependon R libraries and thus need to adhere to the GPL license, you can use rdataas a dependency on MIT, BSD or even closed source projects.